 I didn’t mean to attack Barry.
 Not exactly.
-He hadn’t written the article, and the inaccuracies could have just as easily have come from sloppy journalism.
-Instead I wrote out of a strange loyalty to the horrible shop that had employed me for two years, and an unfailing urge to correct the trivial mistakes of others, a habit I cultivate as it makes me attractive to women.
+He hadn’t written the newspaper article, and the inaccuracies could have just as easily have come from sloppy journalism.
+But I felt a strange loyalty to the horrible shop that had employed me for two years.
+And I have an unfailing urge to correct the mistakes of others, a habit I cultivate as it makes me attractive to women.

-Weeks passed.
-I thought I’d got away with it.
-Then a young woman about my age came in and said she’d just started as the Sunday girl at Game Hoarder.
+A few weeks later a young woman about my age came in and said she’d just started doing Sundays at Game Hoarder.
 I mentioned that I had written a letter to the paper about that shop.